-- The client is unable to prepare meals with safety due to a disability. - The home cooking facilities or client's cooking methods are unsafe. - The client lives alone and is isolated from family, community and carers for whatever reason. - The carer of the client is committed totally to their charges physical well-being. - The carer is also frail-aged or living with disability.
+- The client is unable to prepare meals with safety due to a disability or recent medial episodes or deteriorating health. - The home cooking facilities or client's cooking methods are unsafe. - The client lives alone and is isolated from family, community and carers for whatever reason. - The carer is also frail-aged or living with disability.

-- Following initial contact with Meals on Wheels, Coordinatora Community Services Officer will contact the person requesting the service within five working days to arrange an initial engagement. - At (or shortly thereafter; no more than two working days) the initial engagement, the Coordinator or a Community Services Officer will inform the person requesting the service of the availability of his/her preferences. - If the services are offered to a client on temporary bases, it must be made clear the duration of the service.
+- Following initial contact with Meals on Wheels, a staff member will contact the person requesting the service and/or his/her representative within five working days to arrange an initial engagement. - A referral from My Aged Care may be necessary to progress a registration with the service. - At (or shortly thereafter; no more than two working days) the initial engagement, Meals on Wheels will inform the person requesting the service of the availability of his/her preferences. - If the services are offered to a client on temporary bases, it must be made clear the duration of the service.

-- Meals on Wheels service places a high importance on the quality of the client engagement process to make sure that the needs of client are heard, understood and met in an appropriate and acceptable manner that protects the clients' privacy and right to self-determination. - The engagement is between the Coordinator or a Community Services Officer, the client and with their permission, his/her legal guardian or advocate.
+- Meals on Wheels service places a high importance on the quality of the client engagement process to make sure that the needs of client are heard, understood and met in an appropriate and acceptable manner that protects the clients' privacy and right to self-determination. - The engagement is between the staff member, the client and with their permission, his/her legal guardian or advocate.
 Use will be made of an interpreter service, if necessary. - Priority will be given to clients with the highest need. - An application form will be explained and completed at the time of the engagement (or following the engagement if the client wishes to do so independently or in consultation with others).
 At the same time, the client will be given any relevant information on Meals on Wheels.
-Provision of information may reoccur from time to time as opportunities for the client present or initial information requires updating. - The Coordinator or a Community Services Officer will advise the client if they are refused the service and why.
-The Coordinator or a Community Services Officer will advise the client if they are to be placed on a waiting list. - If the client requests, the Coordinator or a Community Services Officer will refer them to another agency to discuss meal alternatives with the client.
+Provision of information may reoccur from time to time as opportunities for the client present or initial information requires updating. - Meals on Wheels will advise the client if they are refused the service and why.